Riho Sayashi: 2016–2018: Studying abroad

 After leaving Morning Musume, Sayashi went to New York and other places abroad for about two years to study dancing and English.

-On December 7, 2018, it was that announced her contract with UP-FRONT PROMOTION had ended and she subsequently graduated from Hello!
+On December 7, 2018, it was that announced her contract with Up-Front Promotion had ended and she subsequently graduated from Hello!
 Project at the end of November 2018.

 2019: Morning Musume reunion, touring with Babymetal

-After a 3 year and 3 month hiatus, Sayashi re-appeared to the public at Hello!
+After a 3-year and 3-month hiatus, Sayashi re-appeared to the public at Hello!
 Project 20th Anniversary!!
 Hello!
 Project Hina Fes 2019 on March 30.
 She made a guest appearance at the event and performed with several current and former Morning Musume members.

-On June 28, Sayashi appeared as a support dancer, or "Avenger", for the kawaii metal group Babymetal on the "Babymetal Awakens -The Sun Also Rises-" concert in Yokohama Arena.
-Two days later on June 30, she also appeared with them at the prestigious Glastonbury Festival in the same capacity, as they became the first Japanese band to perform on a main stage at the festival.
+On June 28, Sayashi appeared as a support dancer, or "Avenger", for the kawaii metal band Babymetal on the "Babymetal Awakens -The Sun Also Rises-" concert in Yokohama Arena.
+Two days later on June 30, she also appeared with them at the Glastonbury Festival in the same capacity, as they became the first Japanese band to perform on a main stage at the festival.

 2020–present: Solo career

 On May 1, 2020, Sayashi started an Instagram account, where she posts in Japanese and English.

 Since July 10, Sayashi has her own column called RihoColumn (りほこら(む)) in the online magazine NewsCrunch, published by Wani Books.

-On September 3, Sayashi announced that she has signed to Japan Music Entertainment as a solo artist.
+On September 3, Sayashi announced she had signed to Japan Music Entertainment as a solo artist.

-On July 14, 2021, Sayashi's staff announced the sale of her first EP, named DAYBREAK, which was released at August 4, under her newly established label "Savo-r", and also held a one-man live tour titled "RIHO SAYASHI 1st LIVE 2021 DAYBREAK" at Toyosu PIT, Tokyo Team Smile.
+On July 14, 2021, Sayashi's staff announced the sale of her first EP, named Daybreak, which was released at August 4, under her newly established label "Savo-r", and also held a one-man live tour titled "Riho Sayashi 1st Live 2021 Daybreak" at Toyosu Pit, Tokyo Team Smile.
 This album was her first newly made material after five and half years, after her graduation from Morning Musume in 2015.
 Sayashi wrote the lyrics for all the songs on the album, and worked together with several composers.

+Sayashi choreographed the AKB48 song "Donchō o Agetekure!" (緞帳を上げてくれ！), first performed at the AKB48 Theater in Akihabara on December 8, 2024.

+Personal life

+Sayashi's paternal uncle, Tomoya Sayashi, formerly played for the Hiroshima Toyo Carp baseball team.